Change a child's name without consent

 If you’ve made every effort to find the other party, the court may allow you to apply to change a child’s name without serving the other party.

 Step 1.
 Fill out the initial forms

-In the Application to Dispense with Consent to Change a Child’s Name (0.1 MB) info pack, fill out the first 2 forms:
+In the Application to Dispense with Consent to Change a Child’s Name (PDF, 0.1 MB) info pack, fill out the first 2 forms:

 - Originating Application – Dispense with Consent to Change Name

 - Affidavit – Dispense with Consent to Change Name

 You’re required to serve the forms to both the other party and Alberta Vital Statistics at least 10 days notice before filing your application.